Above & Beyond (band): Group Therapy era (2010–2014)

 In 2012, Above & Beyond embarked on its Group Therapy World Tour, performing sold-out shows at select venues and clubs across North America, Europe, Asia and Australia.
 The group also made their debut in Hawaii, performing at the Kaka’ako Waterfront Park in Honolulu.
 In August 2012, Above & Beyond appeared on the cover of Mixmag and performed a live set at Mixmag Headquarters along with Mat Zo.
 The 2-hour set was subsequently released as an exclusive label showcase mix titled United Colours of Anjunabeats.

 In 2013, Above & Beyond continued to headline and perform at several dance music festivals, including Ultra Music Festival, Electric Daisy Carnival, Electric Forest, Tomorrowland and Stereosonic.
 The group also performed their first-ever acoustic shows at Porchester Hall in London and The Greek Theater in Los Angeles, featuring Zoë Johnston, Alex Vargas and Annie Drury, among other special guests including Skrillex.
 On 26 October 2013, Above & Beyond celebrated Episode 050 of Group Therapy Radio (their 500th radio show overall) at Alexandra Palace in London with a live 6-hour broadcast.

 On 18 October 2014, Above & Beyond celebrated Episode 100 of Group Therapy Radio at Madison Square Garden in New York City with a live broadcast.
 Ilan Bluestone opened the show, followed by Andrew Bayer and Mat Zo, respectively.
 Above & Beyond then took the stage and performed a 2-hour set.
-During the set, they debuted new music from their up-and-coming album We Are All We Need.
+During the set, they debuted new music from their upcoming album We Are All We Need.
 The previous day, 17 October, Above & Beyond had debuted the new video for the title track of We Are All We Need in Times Square.
 They narrowly missed arrest when, after inviting fans to come out and view the video, hundreds turned out in droves.
 Police on horseback were summoned to the location, as traffic was beginning to become blocked.